How to Press Seaweed for Art

 red pressed seaweed print framed in natural frame

 This is a fern weed seaweed pressing we did in 2022 - it's one of our best selling seaweed prints and suits lots of different spaces in your home.
-We are very proud of this one - check out all the details here.
+We are very proud of this one - check out all the details of our fern weed seaweed print here.

 Drying out Seaweed